dbvcode/interview-search/README.md

 ## Description

-This tools needs to search in the [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) list.
-It tries to search for the `TECHNOLOGIES_TERMS` in the pages and also looks for hrefs to potential job listings where it searches for the terms again.

-The search is case insensitive and it's achieved with puppeteer.
-It opens a browser so the pages are also displayed while searching.
+Automated tool that searches in the [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) list for potential job ads.

+It search for keywords(python, docker, whatever) in each page from the list.
+Plus it tries to go a level deeper and follow any button or link that contains a predefined keyword(join, career, etc).
+If such links are found, the search for the main keywords is repeated there.

+The search is case insensitive.
+A browser window opens while the search is performed so you can see it at work.

-During the search it aims to create 3 lists:
+During the search it will create 3 lists:

--   urls containing terms
+-   urls containing keywords
 -   errored urls
 -   not matching urls

-Eventually these will be filtered into:
+Eventually these will be filtered by hand into:

 -   favourite
 -   ignored